 What this means for my puppies and their owners

-Many years ago, I undertook an experiment with a litter of puppies that I was weaning.
+Many years ago, I undertook an experiment with a litter of 3 week old puppies.
 I made up one plate of soaked, mushed kibble and one plate of raw weaning paste.
 I sat both plates in front of them.
 Each puppy sniffed the kibble and practically recoiled, then sniffed the raw and got stuck in, cleaning the plate in one go.
 Dogs innately know what to eat to remain healthy and what their body needs, even from puppyhood.

-Some raw feeders like to make their own food for their dogs, however, a raw food diet isn't purely meat, it must include bone and offal to make it a 'complete' diet.
-The ratio of meat, offal and bone needs to be absolutely correct as too much bone can cause constipation and too much offal can cause the opposite effect.
-Each dog needs a different amount of food per day depending on their size and weight, and as there are so many amazing raw food companies now, I like to buy my food ready prepared, frozen and delivered straight to my door, which takes any complication and confusion out of feeding.
+Raw food for dogs doesn't contain purely muscle meat, it must include a percentage of bone and offal to make it balanced in nutrients.
+The ratio of meat, offal and bone need to be absolutely correct (80:10:10) as too much bone can cause constipation and too much offal can cause the opposite effect, and each dog needs a different amount of food per day depending on their size and weight.

 My puppies leave me having never had any processed food at all and I am very keen that my new puppy owners continue on this path, to retain the future optimum health of the dog I have bred.
 All of my puppy owners receive 5kg of ready prepared raw food in 500g tubs, prior to collection of the puppy, and this is delivered to their door and is stored in the freezer.
 For a Miniature Smooth Dachshund, one 500g tub will last around 3-4 days, therefore 5kg will last roughly around a month.
 After the supply is finished, I suggest experimenting with different brands and textures.
 These are some that I have researched and tried with my own dogs and puppies: